redFrik/udk10-Embedded_Systems/udk131205/README.md

 ![thursdayHardware](https://raw.github.com/redFrik/udk10-Embedded_Systems/master/udk131205/thursdayHardware.gif)

 Now one of the two digital sensors should be starting and stopping the sound (by controlling the amplitude), and the other sensors set different parameters that changes the sound.
-The sound is a fm-synth.
+The sound is a fm-synth based on one of the the fm_algorithms above.

 //--customizing the sound
 -------------------------
 The mapping of sensor values to sound parameters can be easily changed.
-So if you like the exchange sensors or have different functionality, you can just edit the scd file in supercollider (using pico locally or edit it on your laptop and then upload via scp).
+You can exchange sensors or give them different functionality by editing the scd file in supercollider (using pico locally or edit it on your laptop and then upload via scp).

 This part of the code is for mapping.
 Edit some things there and change values to see what happens.

 ```
 //--map controllers - customize here
 var freq0= 400;